-Factbox - Five questions for Britain and Europe after Brexit vote
+FACTBOX - Five questions for Britain and Europe after Brexit vote

-BRUSSELS Britons voted in a referendum on Thursday to leave the European Union.
-Following are answers to key questions on what will happen next in Britain's relations with the bloc:
+BRUSSELS Following are answers to key questions on what will happen next in Britain's relations with the European Union following its referendum vote to leave:

 1. WHAT DOES IT ALL MEAN?

 The EU is in shock and entering uncharted territory.
-No member state has ever left and Article 50 of the EU treaty, which sets out how a state can exit the bloc, offers little detail.
-Although it provides a sketchy legal framework for a two-year period of withdrawal (see below), many believe it will take longer to establish a new trading relationship between Britain and the EU and some fear the process will become bitter, disrupting the economy and European affairs across the board.
+No member state has ever left, and Article 50 of the EU treaty, which sets out how a state can exit the bloc, offers little detail.
+Although it provides a sketchy legal framework for a two-year period of withdrawal (see below), many believe it will take longer to establish a new trading relationship between Britain and the EU.
+Some fear the process will become bitter, disrupting the economy and European affairs across the board.

-Cameron has said he will resign by October and leave it to his successor as leader of the Conservative party to notify the Union that Britain is leaving by invoking Article 50.
-That will set that two-year clock ticking and the EU itself cannot, officials believe, trigger the process itself.
-Some in the EU want the process to start more quickly, even as soon as Cameron briefs EU leaders at a summit on Tuesday, and are concerned about suggestions from Brexit campaigners that they might prefer to open new negotiations before triggering Article 50.
-Cameron's potential successor Boris Johnson said he saw no reason to start the process and that nothing need change in the short term.

-Many want a quick, two-year divorce while negotiating terms for a future, arms-length relationship may take much longer.
-However, Germany in particular is keen to see as orderly a transition as possible to a new relationship.
-That might involve Article 50 negotiations, which the treaty says should "take account" of the new EU-UK relationship, being extended beyond two years to allow time for a broader deal.
-Such an extension requires the consent of all 28 member states, and reaching that unanimity could be problematic.
-Nonetheless, EU lawyers and politicians are renowned for their ingenuity.
-One EU official said that a divorce treaty requiring only a majority vote might be agreed within two years but to take effect only once a second treaty establishing a new relationship was finally concluded.
+There is already a tug-of-war over Britain delivering the formal notice to quit that will set the two-year clock ticking.

+Prime Minister David Cameron, who said before the vote that Article 50 would be triggered straight away, announced on Friday he would resign and leave that task to a successor who may not be chosen by the Conservative party until October.

+That mechanistic approach may not give the kind of smooth transition leaders like German Chancellor Angela Merkel say they want and Brussels' creative officials and diplomats are certain to consider a range of flexible options.

+The two-year limit is intended to shorten uncertainty but can be dodged: the leave notice could be held back; a unanimous decision by all 28 states can extend it (though many question how feasible that unanimity is); and one EU official has said a departure treaty negotiated within two years, and approved by a majority, might carry a delayed action clause to bring it into effect only later, once a broader new relationship was agreed.

-There are a number of options open to Britain, including to maintain its access to EU markets in the manner of Switzerland and Norway -- although EU leaders have said the price for that could be allowing free EU migration and accepting other EU rules that British voters have just rejected in the referendum.
+There are a number of options open to Britain, including to maintain access to EU markets as Switzerland and Norway have -- although EU leaders have said the price for that could be allowing free EU migration and accepting other EU rules that British voters have just rejected in the referendum.

-If no treaty is agreed, EU law simply ceases to apply to Britain two years after it gives formal notice it is leaving.

-Until a departure treaty is signed - which requires assent from Britain and a majority of the remaining 27 states weighted by population - Britain remains, in principle, a full member of the EU but will be excluded from discussions affecting its exit terms.
-In practise, many expect British ministers and lawmakers to be rapidly frozen out of much of the Union's affairs.
+For now, Britain remains, in principle, a full member of the EU but will be excluded from discussions affecting its exit terms.
+In practice, many expect British ministers and lawmakers to be rapidly frozen out of much of the Union's affairs.

 Some Brexit campaigners have also said Britain should act more quickly, for example to stop funding the EU budget or curb immigration from EU states.
 That could provoke EU reprisals.